• Skip to main content

 The great weather in Fort Collins makes it a popular destination in Colorado.
 Annually, there are around 237 days of sunshine, which means that residents and visitors can always get out and spend time outdoors.

-Colorado’s capital, Denver, actually has fairly mild winters.
-The city has a semi-arid climate, which means that even though it’s dry year-round, it can get very rainy during the late spring months.
+Colorado’s capital, Denver, has fairly mild winters.
+The Mile High City has a semi-arid climate, which means that even though it’s dry year-round, it can get very rainy during the late spring months.
 It’s also very common to have large weather fluctuations in short periods of time, being rainy and sunny or cold and windy before quickly warming up again.

 Even with bitterly cold days and blizzards, during an average year, the temperatures in winter tend to hover right around 20 degrees Fahrenheit (-6.6 degrees Celsius).

-Boulder has a pleasant climate year-round.
-Although, the city’s location at the base of the foothills means that it can get pretty cold and snowy during the wintertime.
+Found at the base of the Flatirons at 5,430 feet, Boulder has a pleasant climate year-round.
+Although the city’s location at the base of the foothills means that it can get pretty cold and snowy during the wintertime.
 However, on average, temperatures tend to be pleasant throughout the year.

 The lowest average temperature is about 22 degrees Fahrenheit (-5.5 degrees Celsius) in January.
 Normally, on an average winter day, the temperatures sit above 45 degrees Fahrenheit (7.2 degrees Celsius).

-Summer brings plenty of sunshine and warmer temperatures, with the average being around the mid-80s from June to August.
-Temperatures tend to drop at night no matter what the season, so always bring layers for whatever adventure you choose.
+Summer brings plenty of sunshine and warmer temperatures to Boulder, with the average being around the mid-80s from June to August.
+Temperatures tend to drop at night, no matter what the season, so always bring layers for whatever adventure you choose.

-Cañon City sits at a higher elevation, but surprisingly the average year-round temperatures tend to be fairly high.
+Located at the base of the Rocky Mountains in Southern Colorado, Cañon City is known as the “Climate Capital of Colorado”.
+It sits at a similar elevation (5,351′) to Denver, but surprisingly, the average year-round temperatures tend to be fairly high.
 With winter temperatures staying above 20 degrees Fahrenheit (-6.6 degrees Celsius), the weather is warmer because of the city’s location on Southern Colorado’s Banana Belt.

-The climate in Cañon City is similar to Pueblo, which is just to the southeast of the city.
-Lots of snow is rare in Cañon City, while the summertime is very hot and dry.
+The climate in Cañon City is similar to Pueblo, though a few degrees cooler in the summer, which is just to the southeast of the city.
+Lots of snow is rare in Cañon City, while the summertime is hot and dry.

 Even though Trinidad has a higher elevation, the city is so far south (just 21 miles from Raton, New Mexico) that the climate tends to be mild throughout the year.